Herpes is a viral disease which is caused by an enveloped virus known as Herpes Simplex Virus. The disease is transmitted sexually.

 Herpes infections spread rapidly due to sexual contact.
 It can cause painful sores and lesions which take a long time to cure.

-Consumption of Aloe vera extracts or application of the gel can help prevent the spread of the disease.
+Consumption of Aloe vera extracts or the application of the gel can help prevent the spread of the disease.
 The bioactive components of the gel also prevent infection by Herpes Simplex Virus.